New Megan Markle Cannabis Strain Created By Her Nephew Tyler Dooley

 He added that since Prince Harry is sure to enjoy a party, and if the couple ever finds themselves visiting his state, he would be happy to “show them around” and fill them in on the medicinal benefits of the drug.

-The Inquisitr recently reported that Meghan and Harry were staying healthy and Prince Harry has been cutting carbs and juicing before their big day.
+Inquisitr recently reported that Meghan and Harry were staying healthy and Prince Harry has been cutting carbs and juicing before their big day.
 It’s doubtful that “Markle Sparkle” was the type of lettuce the couple has been looking for.

 Meghan Markle Puts Prince Harry On A Diet, Has Him Juicing Ahead Of Wedding, Reports ‘Daily Mail’